Jikkelsen/VIMdows/README.md

 # AHK_Windows
 Script for enhanced windows functionality

+Uses the `Caps Lock` as a fifth modifier key, to enable extended functionality